andrewtdiz/Weave/docs/examples/cookbook/button-component.md

 	Disabled: CanBeState<boolean>?
 }

--- Returns `Child` to match Fusion's `Component` type.
+-- Returns `Child` to match Weave's `Component` type.
 This should work for most -- use cases, and offers the greatest encapsulation as you're able to swap out -- your return type for an array or state object if you want to. local function Button(props: Props): Child